skylight-hq/skylight.digital/pages/career_pathways/consultant.md

 Skylight is a digital consultancy.
 As such, everyone is expected to have expertise in consulting in addition to their primary role (e.g., product designer, software engineer).
 You’ll progress from a Level I consultant to a Level III consultant, much like you progress from an associate to senior in your primary career field.

 As a team member, you apply your unique skills to the problem your team is trying to solve.
-As a consultant, you make sure to build trust and credibility with your clients, so that you can get buy-in and enable them to do their best work.
+As a consultant, you build trust and credibility with your clients, so that you get buy-in and enable them to do their best work.
 You’re knowledgeable about change management and digital transformation practices.

 ### Required skills